clayoster/ddns-cloudflare/README.md

 ---

 The primary purposes for building yet another DDNS tool for updating Cloudflare records:
-- Many other solutions depend upon using a `Global` API token which is unacceptable for this singular purpose.
+- Many other solutions depend upon using a ***Global*** API token which is unacceptable for this singular purpose.
 This solution allows the use of a API token scoped with privileges to edit a single DNS zone.
-  - Unforunately Cloudflare does not allow limiting the edit privileges to a single DNS record in a zone at this point.
+  - Unfortunately Cloudflare does not allow limiting the edit privileges to a single DNS record in a zone at this point.
 - Self-hosted option for receiving DDNS updates from a router or other local source rather than depending on an external service for detecting public IP address changes

 ---